-1. Students must hold a Master of Science in Nursing (MSN) degree from a CCNE/NLNAC or ACEN accredited program reflecting a cumulative grade point average of 3.0 or above (on a 4.0 scale) on a degree bearing transcript.

-- Possess a current unencumbered, unrestricted license as a registered nurse (RN). - Students must submit a recent curriculum vitae (CV) listing all professional experience showing a minimum of one year fulltime work experience as a Registered Nurse (RN), related to the area of specialization. - 4.
+- 1. Students must hold a Master of Science in Nursing (MSN) degree from a CCNE/NLNAC or ACEN accredited program reflecting a cumulative grade point average of 3.0 or above (on a 4.0 scale) on a degree bearing transcript. - 2.
+Possess a current unencumbered, unrestricted license as a registered nurse (RN). - 3.
+Students must submit a recent curriculum vitae (CV) listing all professional experience showing a minimum of two years full-time work experience as a Registered Nurse (RN) within the last two years, related to the area of specialization. - 4.
 Students must submit a Letter of Intent.